Based on a map by Neil Punnett (2000), ‘Coastal Erosion: Back to nature’

 Geofile 19, 1, 388.

-The places removed along the northern edge of the Humber were the result of changes within the estuary.
+Loss of communities along the northern edge of the Humber can be attributed to changes within the estuary.

 For the original erosion map, see

 Thomas Sheppard (1912), The Lost Towns of the Yorkshire Coast